kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 Note that your cluster will be unavailable while it restarts.
 You can poll the status of the cluster using the Databricks CLI command `databricks clusters get --cluster-id <your-cluster-id> | grep state` (macOS, Linux).

-After waiting for your cluster to restart, you should verify that your modified version of Kedro has installed correctly.
-To do this, run `databricks libraries list --cluster-id <your-cluster-id>`.
+Once the cluster has restarted, you should verify that your modified version of Kedro has been correctly installed.
+Run `databricks libraries list --cluster-id <your-cluster-id>`.
 If installation was successful, you should see the following output:

 ```bash
 {